Michael M. Burick

 Change of Address Notification Form: For notifying our office of a change of address affecting the Civil Service eligible list(s) on which candidates are still active or for which they have applied.

-Continuous Recruitment Exams
+Continuous Recruitment Exams (call for deadlines)

 FREQUENTLY ASKED QUESTIONS